ethereum/ERCs/ERCS/erc-draft_ai_agent_nfts.md

 ### Addressing The Privacy In Open Blockchain Problem

-It doesn't make practical sense to store the user and system prompts in an existing ERC721 as the only place to put would be in the token metadata that is open for anyone to access the prompts without owning the NfT.
-By storing the prompts in a custom AgentInfo struct, there is the options to restrict access to the struct info to the holder of the NFT, or, since this still exposes the prompt URls to the public, encrypting the prompts onchain and tying the decryption of the URLs to the holder of the NFT, using onchain services such as Lit Protocol.
+It doesn't make practical sense to store the user and system prompts in an existing ERC721 as the only place to put would be in the token metadata that is open for anyone to access the prompts without owning the NFT.
+By storing the prompts in a custom AgentInfo struct, there is the options to restrict access to the struct info to the holder of the NFT, or, since this still exposes the prompt URls to the public, encrypting the prompts onchain and tying the decryption of the URLs to the holder of the NFT, using onchain services such as Lit Protocol, which is the recommended option for implementation.